sdut-datadesk/veil-of-darkness-sdpd/README.md

 In some circumstances, officers list more than one perceived race for an individual involved in traffic stops.

 Individuals who were perceived as Hispanic and any other race, were included in Hispanic totals.
-Individuals perceived as more than one race were categorized as those with two or more race.
+Individuals perceived as more than one race were categorized as those with two or more races.
 The remaining race categories were left the same.

 When conducting a Veil of Darkness test, latitude and longitude coordinates for each stop, along with the time in which a stop occurred, are typically used to determine if a stop took place during the day or at night.